Chris Smith (New Jersey politician): Veterans affairs

 Bob Wallace, executive director of the Veterans of Foreign Wars calls Smith "the best friend" of veterans.
 In 2004, Smith refused to endorse the Republican budget proposal unless it included more money for veterans.
 In a congressional hearing, Smith publicly articulated his belief that the Bush Administration's budget request was $1.2 billion less than the Department of Veterans Affairs actually required, embarrassing the administration and Republican congressional leadership.
 In 2005, Smith was removed from his chairmanship and membership on the Veterans Affair Committee for his aggressive role in seeking more funding for veteran-related causes.

 Science policy

 Smith supports efforts to provide alternatives to embryonic stem cell research.
 In 2005, he co-sponsored a bill with Artur Davis to fund the creation of a network of national blood banks to distribute umbilical cord blood for stem cell research.

-Taxation
+Economy and taxation

 Smith voted against the 2017 Republican tax legislation backed by Donald Trump; he was one of five Republican representatives from New Jersey who joined Democrats in opposing the bill.
 Smith opposed the bill as "unfair to the taxpayers of New Jersey" because it dramatically limited the federal reduction of state and local taxes (SALT). and said he would be "forced to oppose" more tax cuts if legislation included a provision permanently extending the $10,000 cap on the SALT deduction.

+Smith voted for the Economic Recovery Tax Act of 1981.
+The Act aimed to stimulate economic growth by significantly reducing income tax rates.
+It passed the House of Representatives in a 323–107 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan on August 13, 1981.
+Smith also voted for the Omnibus Budget Reconciliation Act of 1981.
+The Act decreased federal spending and increased military funding.
+It passed the House of Representatives in a 232–193 vote, the Senate via a voice vote, and it was signed into law by President Ronald Reagan the same day.